Analytics

 Events allow you to track specific user interactions on your website that are unique to your business needs.
 These events provide insights beyond standard analytics, enabling you to understand how users engage with your website at a more granular level.
 Custom events are user interactions with content that can be tracked independently from the standard pageview.

-Implementing Custom Event Tracking Code
+Intro to Custom Event Tracking

 Key Components